sairamteja13/Virtual_ATM/README.md

 # Virtual_ATM
-A Java Project with features of online Banking that Simulates The ATM machine.
+A Java Project with features of online Banking has JDBC connectivity.